 Most of the spectacular lifespan results come from genetically engineered mice.
 The Mayo Clinic studies used INK-ATTAC mice, which carry a transgene that triggers apoptosis specifically in p16-positive cells when the animals are given a drug.

-This isn't how senolytics work in humans.
-A drug like D+Q has to find senescent cells, distinguish them from stressed-but-healthy cells, and kill them without damaging tissue.
 The genetic models cheat by making clearance perfect and specific.
 The difference in specificity is estimated at 95% (transgenic models) versus 60 to 70% (pharmacological).

+There is no single clean definition of a senescent cell, which makes both research and drug development harder than it should be.
 Stressed cells can transiently express these markers without being truly senescent.
-There is no single clean definition of a senescent cell, which makes both research and drug development harder than it should be.

 Practical Implications